NAVODAYA STUDIO

 Ponnaapuram fort - The gambler’s den of a famous warlord Kelu Mooppan.

-Located in a valley of Vayanad hills.
+Located in the Vayanad hills, the ‘fortess’ actually has been hewn out of a dense bamboo forest.
 Chandu had once pawned his sword here.

 The caves of Hampi - At the the famous city, Chandu seeks the sword.